estnltk/estnltk/docs/tutorials/dependency.rst

 Syntax and dependency parser
 ============================

+    *Note:* This page describes the old version of syntactic parser's interface.
+Please do not use the old version, as it will be removed from the future versions of EstNLTK.

 Estnltk has a wrapper for Estonian `dependency parser`_, which tags syntactic and dependency markers every word.
 Make sure to check out the `documentation`_.